3 Ways That Scleral Lenses Treat Dry Eyes

 For these reasons, scleral lenses can significantly enhance the quality of life for a chronic dry eye sufferer.
 Scleral lenses provide vision correction, shield the eyes from external irritants, and offer constant hydration to the eye.
 They also reduce pain, itchiness, and the need to routinely apply eyedrops, all the while offering comfortable, sharp and clear vision all day long.

-If you struggle with dry eye syndrome and have been looking for a more effective treatment method than just eye drops and artificial tears, ask Melania Napolitano, O.D. about scleral lenses.
+If you struggle with dry eye syndrome and have been looking for a more effective treatment method than just eye drops and artificial tears, ask Dr. Melania and Dr. Maria about scleral lenses.
 Call the 20/20 Eye Care to schedule your consultation and learn more ways these lenses can improve the quality of your life.

 20/20 Eye Care serves patients in Middle Village, Mineola, Queens, and Elmhurst, and throughout New York.